mxz297/dyninst-tools/README.md

 shadowstack.c: A shared library for shadow stack instrumentation

+## Insert an code buffer as instrumentation

+The BPatch interface in Dyninst provides a snippet based interface to construct instrumentation via a set of `BPatch_snippet` classes.
+However, when the user wants to experiment with new instructions in a new ISA, the BPatch interface does not provide a way to do that.

+In this example, we use PatchAPI, a component library in Dyninst to show how to insert a code buffer as instrumentation.
+The user will be responsible to emit machine instructions to the code buffer.
+Two useful software tools for encoding instructions are asmjit (https://github.com/asmjit/asmjit) and Intel Xed (https://github.com/intelxed/xed).

 ## ParseAPI tools

 CFGConsistency: This tool checks whether the blocks acquired through traversing the CFG match the ones acquired through looking up by addresses